 - Step 1 Connect the failover cable to the PIX security appliances.
 Make sure that you attach the end of the cable marked "Primary" to the unit you use as the primary unit, and that you attach the end of the cable marked "Secondary" to the unit you use as the secondary unit. - Step 2 Power on the primary unit. - Step 3 If you have not done so already, configure the active and standby IP addresses for each interface (routed mode) or for the management interface (transparent mode).
 The standby IP address is used on the security appliance that is currently the standby unit, and it must be in the same subnet as the active IP address.
+To receive packets from both units in a failover pair, standby IP addresses need to be configured on all interfaces.

-Note Do not configure an IP address for the Stateful Failover link if you are going to use a dedicated Stateful Failover interface.
+Do not configure an IP address for the Stateful Failover link if you are going to use a dedicated Stateful Failover interface.
 You use the failover interface ip command to configure a dedicated Stateful Failover interface in a later step.

-hostname(config-if)# ip address active\addr netmask standby\addr
+hostname(config-if)# ip address active_addr netmask standby standby_addr

-Note In multiple context mode, you must configure the interface addresses from within each context.
+In multiple context mode, you must configure the interface addresses from within each context.
 Use the changeto context command to switch between contexts.
-The command prompt changes to hostname/context(config-if)#, where context is the name of the current context.
+The command prompt changes to hostname/context(config-if) #, where context is the name of the current context.